-We get a call every month about a pesky bathtub being clogged with too much hair.
-This is a problem for many homeowners because it is usually accompanied by the unintended effect of pooling water.
+We get a call every month about a pesky bathtub being clogged with too much hair and needing advice on how to unblock a bath.
+A slow draining tub or a clogged bathtub drain is a problem for many homeowners because it is usually accompanied by the unintended effect of pooling water.
 Standing water is the definition of a standard plumbing issue; we cannot ignore it because we step it in every day when we attempt a morning or afternoon shower.

 The water is disgusting, and it comes with health concerns too when water pools for that long.
 Bacteria starts to grow; mosquitoes use it as a breeding ground, and it might even smell as it collects all your soap and shampoo residue.
-This is a problem, you can solve this using a chemical drain cleaner, but we understand many people are not comfortable with pouring random chemicals into their drains.
+This is a problem, you can solve this using a chemical drain cleaner, but we understand many people are not comfortable with pouring random chemicals into their drains or don’t know how to snake a tub drain.

-While using chemical drain cleaners might work to unclog your drain problem, there is also a risk of harming your plumbing pipes when choosing this method.
-Benjamin Franklin Plumbing has a simple solution you can try first before you reach for the chemical cleaners or reach for your phone to call a professional.
+While using chemical drain cleaners on a clogged drain might work to unclog your drain problem, there is also a risk of harming your plumbing pipes when choosing this method if you don’t know how to clean bathtub drain properly.
+Benjamin Franklin Plumbing has a simple solution you can try first before you reach for the chemical cleaners or reach for your phone to call a professional for anyone wanting to know how to unclog a tub naturally before trying to figure out how to snake a bathtub drain or overflow plate.

-We do however recommend you call a professional if the clog persists, as continually trying to fix a clog might cause more a bigger clog or permanent damage to your residential piping.
+We do however recommend you call a professional if the clog persists, or don’t know how to clean drain in tub properly, as continually trying to fix a clog might cause more a bigger clog or permanent damage to your residential piping.
 So, our method is simple; it is broken down into steps, and it uses everyday items like vinegar, hot water, and baking soda.
 This is close to an old elementary school experiment, and you might even find yourself having fun in the process.

 Items needed to make a DIY home remedy drain cleaner